voidfiles/ci-presentation/presentation.md

 This allows the engineers to continuously deploy code to production, but the buisness get's to decide when to release a feature.

 This also helps us in QA.
 We can ship all the code for a big feature to production.
 Then flip it on just for QA, in production sometimes.
-Where they can test it on real data in the exact same environment as our user.
-When they are happy, the feature release is just the flip of a switch.
+Where they can test it on real data in the same environment as our user.
+When everyone is happy, the feature release is just the flip of a switch.
 </div>

 ---